The Chase Sapphire Reserve® offers plenty of potential value, but knowing where to start can be a challenge.

 1. Earn the sign-up bonus

-Those points are worth $900 when redeemed for travel through Chase, but you might get even more value from your bonus if you transfer to one of their partner programs.
+Those points could be worth $2,012 for typical cardholders according to our estimated point value for the card, but you might get even more value from your bonus if you transfer to one of Chase’s partner programs.
 Just make sure you check available redemptions and assess Credit Karma’s estimated point values before deciding how to use your rewards.

 2. Earn your $300 travel credit